 Students will learn about common construction contract clauses and how to read a contract.
 Construction disputes, including differing site conditions, claims, delays and construction defects will be studied.

-STP 5 Planning and Scheduling
+STP 5 Construction Productivity and Cost Management

 This class will focus on construction cost control procedures utilized by both small and large construction companies.
 Cost control will be discussed at both the project level and the corporate level.
 You will learn about the cost control cycle and how to ensure effective production control.